Nutrition and Dietetics» open the printable degree» search for more Areas of Study

 - The Big Chair: Management and Executive Jobs

-EmployabilityGraduate attributes for the Bachelor of Nutrition and Dietetics are the skills, attitudes and knowledge that are highly sought after by a broad range of employers.
-Below is the complete list of attributes that graduates will have demonstrated upon the completion of the degree.
+Bachelor of Nutrition and Dietetics graduates will have the skills, abilities and knowledge sought after by a broad range of employers.
+On completion of the degree, graduates can expect:

 - Current and in-depth knowledge of food and nutrition sciences, medical nutrition

-- Therapy, public health nutrition and food service management.
+- Knowledge of therapy, public health nutrition and food service management.

 - Demonstrated competence to assess people’s nutritional needs at individual and group level.